GENERAL DEFINITIONS AND RULEMAKING

 (d) For the GA, GAM, OSIP, OSIPM, and QMB programs, the client or client's spouse.

-(e) For the OHP, REF, and REFM programs, the applicant, caretaker, caretaker relative, or parent.
+(e) For the REF and REFM programs, the applicant, caretaker, caretaker relative, or parent.

 (54) "Qualified Partnership Policy" means a long term care insurance policy meeting the requirements of OAR 836-052-0531 that was either: